Angela-Rene/Trees_in_NYC/README.md

 |  Install    |    `pip install -r requirements.txt`  |   `pip install -r requirements.txt`  |
 |  Deactivate |    `deactivate`                       |   `deactivate`                       |

-## Project Overview:

-This project explores the relationship between trees and air quality in New York City.
-Using data from the NYC Tree Census and NYC air quality data, it looks for signs that more trees might mean cleaner air.

-Once the project is running, it will:

-+ Clean and prepare the data to make sure it's accurate and usable.

-+ Group the tree data by community district so it can be compared directly with the air quality data(that is also grouped by community district).

-+ Combine the tree and air datasets to look for connections between them.

-+ Create simple visualizations to help show any patterns or relationships between tree coverage and air quality.

-+ Help answer the question: Do areas with more or larger trees tend to have better air quality?